ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 ## Creating a Kontena grid

-In Kontena, a grid is a cluster-type logical unit that groups a set of nodes plus connectivity, DNS-based service discovery and storage settings.
+In Kontena, a grid is a cluster-type logical unit that groups a set of nodes plus connectivity, DNS-based service discovery, storage settings, provision for VPN access and Load Balancing configuration.

 Now that we are logged in to a Kontena Master, we can create a provision such services by creating a grid: